F3dai/f3dai.github.io/_posts/2020-05-25-Brute-Forcing-DVWA.md

 ?> </pre>

-The main difference I see is the SQL sanitising meaning we can't execute arbituary SQL commands in a brute-force method to reveal the password.
-The code has some functions called "mysql_real_escape_string"  which seems to sanitise the username and password input.
+The main difference I see is the SQL sanitising meaning we can't execute arbitrary SQL commands in a brute-force method to reveal the password.
+The code has some functions called "mysql_real_escape_string"  which seem to sanitise the username and password input.

-Our goal is to gain authorised access to the log in page by utlising the Brute Force technique with a dictionary attack.
+Our goal is to gain authorised access to the log in page by utilising the Brute Force technique with a dictionary attack.

 A dictionary attack essentially systematically uses words from a list as passwords to gain access to a system.